leangjia/blender_docs/trunk/blender_docs/manual/getting_started/about/introduction.rst

 Introduction
 ************

-Welcome to Blender, the free and open source 3D creation suite.
+Welcome to Blender!
+Blender is a free and open-source 3D creation suite.

-Blender can be used to create 3D visualizations such as still images, 3D animations, VFX shots, and video editing.
+With Blender, you can create 3D visualizations such as still images, 3D animations, VFX shots, and video editing.

-Blender is well suited to individuals and small studios who benefit from its unified pipeline and responsive development process.
+It is well suited to individuals and small studios who benefit from its unified pipeline and responsive development process.

-Blender is a cross-platform application, running on Linux, macOS, and Windows systems.
+Being a cross-platform application, Blender runs on Linux, macOS, as well as Windows systems.
-Blender also has relatively small memory and drive requirements compared to other 3D creation suites.
+It also has relatively small memory and drive requirements compared to other 3D creation suites.
 Its interface uses OpenGL to provide a consistent experience across all supported hardware and platforms.

 .. figure:: /images/getting-started_about_introduction_screenshot.jpg